-How Connect (the lab) Works
+How Connect (the lab) Works:

 - Students will login to BrightSpace and go to this course.
 They will click on Connect Lab and follow the instructions there to get started.
 In the lab, students will have thirteen units to complete.
-Students are expected to complete each of the units by the due dates according to their lab instructor. - Students should try to achieve a 100 on each unit and definitely no less than 70.
+Students are expected to complete each of the units by the due dates.
+They will find in the Connect Lab area in BrightSpace. - Students should try to achieve a 100 on each unit and definitely no less than 70.
 A unit with less than a 70 grade will not be counted toward having an overall completion grade of 70.
 Students may work ahead on lab work.
 Students who do not complete the entire unit need to put in extra time to keep up.

 This example (from Connect lab) shows you how to see the progress you've made on a lab assignment.
 In this case the assignment is "Reading, Vocabulary, and Study Skills" and the student has achieved 97.
-Please read your lab instructor's comments and directions.

-Assignment Recharge Reports Library 1 Reading, Vocabulary, and Study Skills Unit 1 Reading and Writing #12 Reading, Vocabulary, and Study Skills Overall progress for Reading, Vocabulary, and Study Skills Recognize strategies that experienced readers apply at different phases of the reading process-pre- reading, during reading, and post-reading.
-97% • Distinguish between fact and opinion.
+Reading, Vocabulary, and Study Skills Overall progress for Reading, Vocabulary, and Study Skills 97% Geognize strategies that experienced readers apply at different phases of the reading process-pre-reading, during reading, and post-reading.
+Distinguish between fact and opinion.
 (Level 1) Distinguish between fact and opinion.
-(Level 2) GOAL 13 DEC 2019 Interpret charts, graphs and other visual aids.
+(Level 2) Interpret charts, graphs and other visual aids.
+Unit 1 Reading and Writing Assignment Recharge Reports Library Overall progress for Reading, Vocabulary, and Study Skills 97% # 12 Reading, Vocabulary, and Study Skills Mecognize strategies that experienced readers apply at different phases of the reading process-pre-reading, during reading, and post-reading.
+Distinguish between fact and opinion.
+(Level 1) Distinguish between fact and opinion.
+(Level 2) Interpret charts, graphs and other visual aids.
+1 Reading, Vocabulary, and Study Skills 5 GOAL 13 DEC 2019 ✓ Use context clues to determine a word's meaning. ✓ Use the features of textbooks and articles to improve comprehension and study skills. ✓ Recognize effective strategies for studying textbooks. ✓ Demonstrate understanding of vocabulary in the Overall progress for Reading, Vocabulary, and Study Skills 97% Unit 1 Reading and Writing #12 Reading, Vocabulary, and Study Skills Recognize strategies that experienced readers apply at different phases of the reading process-prereading, during reading, and post-reading.
+Distinguish between fact and opinion.
+(Level 1) Distinguish between fact and opinion.
+(Level 2) Interpret charts, graphs and other visual aids.
 Use word parts to determine a word's meaning.
-Vise context clues to determine a word's meaning.
 Use the features of textbooks and articles to improve comprehension and study skills.
 Recognize effective strategies for studying textbooks.
-Demonstrate understanding of vocabulary in the

-Course Outline/Schedule
+Course Outline or Schedule: